-Almost everyone who had a home computer or games console back in the 80s will have played the platformer Donkey Kong at some point.
+Almost everyone who ventured into a gaming arcade or had a home computer or games console back in the 80s, will have played the platformer Donkey Kong at some point.
 It was certainly the first and only game to feature a love triangle between a carpenter, his girlfriend, and an angry gorilla!

-You'll be pleased to know that you can have another go now with the free flash game below.
+You'll be pleased to know that you can have another go now with the free flash game above.
+The objective of the game is the same as the original arcade version, and playing as Mario, you must rescue your girlfriend, Pauline, from the Donkey Kong.
 Use the arrow keys to move Mario/Jumpman over girders and up ladders.
-Press the space bar to leap over tumbling barrels, dodge lethal fireballs and jump onto fast-moving elevators, trying to rescue Mario's girlfriend, Pauline, from Donkey Kong.
+Press the space bar to leap over tumbling barrels, dodge lethal fireballs and jump onto fast-moving elevators,

-Apparently, the name Donkey was chosen instead of King for copyright reasons, and because game designer Miyamoto intended it "to convey a sense of stubbornness".
+Apparently, the name Donkey was chosen instead of King for copyright reasons, and because game designer , Shigero Miyamoto, intended it to "convey a sense of stubbornness".
 Indeed, Universal Studios tried (and failed!) to sue Nintendo after the game's release.

 There were a huge number of conversions, such as the Game & Watch version shown below, although some ports were pretty terrible, such as the Coleco port for the Atari 2600.
-Donkey Kong was first released by Nintendo in 1982, and it features the very first appearance of Mario, although he was known as 'Jumpman' at the time.
+Donkey Kong was first released by Nintendo in 1982, and it features the very first appearance of the world's best-known video game character, Mario, although he was known as 'Jumpman' at the time.

 Donkey Kong was the first true platform game to hit the arcades, and became hugely popular.
-It was quite advanced when compared to other games released during the period, and made the maze game Pac-Man (released in 1980) look simplistic.
+It was pretty advanced when compared to other games released during the period, and made the maze game Pac-Man (released in 1980) and space shooter Galaga look simplistic.
 As with Asteroids, I remember that I always found the game to be extremely challenging, and struggled to even get through the first level!